-(1) The 9th grade of any CIF high school, a CIF junior high school, or a junior high school under provisions of Bylaw 303;
+(1) The 9th grade of any CIF high school, a CIF junior high school, or a junior high school under provisions of Bylaw 303; OR

-OR QUESTION: Where may a graduate of the eighth grade of an elementary school attend high school and be eligible for athletic competition?
+QUESTION: Where may a graduate of the eighth grade of an elementary school attend high school and be eligible for athletic competition?
 ANSWER: The student may (as far as CIF Southern Section eligibility rules are concerned) attend any high school in the Southern Section and be immediately eligible for athletics.
 QUESTION: What may eighth graders do with relation to being involved in practice sessions with a high school after May 12 but before the close of the school year?
-QUESTION: Students currently enrolled in the eight grand and prior to the close of their respective school year, may not take part in practice and/or scrimmage situations on a high school campus and/or facility with reference to the Spring Practice ruling.
+ANSWER: Students currently enrolled in the eight grade and prior to the close of their respective school year, may not take part in practice and/or scrimmage situations on a high school campus and/or facility with reference to the Spring Practice ruling.
 This is also to include tryouts for a team, etc. QUESTION: A student living with his or her parents in District A graduates from the eighth grade and enrolls in a high school in District B. If, after attending high school in District B, may the student return to the high school in District A, where the parents reside, and be eligible for athletic competition?
 ANSWER: The student would come under the Residential transfer guidelines as specified under Bylaw 207, which sets limited and unlimited criteria.
-(2) The 10th grade of any CIF high school from 9th grade of a junior high school in United States.

-(2) The 10th grade of any CIF high school from 9th grade of a junior high school in United States.
+(2) The 10th grade of any CIF high school from 9th grade of a junior high school in the United States.

 QUESTION: Where may the graduate of the ninth grade of a junior high school attend high school and be eligible for athletic competition?
 ANSWER: The student may (as far as CIF Southern Section eligibility rules are concerned) attend any high school in the Southern Section and be immediately eligible for athletics.
 QUESTION: Are students enrolled in the ninth grade of a junior high school eligible to participate on senior high school athletic teams?
 ANSWER: Students in the ninth grade of a junior high school may not practice or play on a senior high school team unless the two schools concerned are under an approved multi-campus waiver.

-QUESTION: What is the status of a youngster who attends the ninth grade of a four-year high school and then transfers to the tenth grade of a three-year high school?
+QUESTION: a three-year high school?
 ANSWER: If there has been no official change of residence on the part of the parents, the student would come under Transfer Bylaw 207 and its application of limited and/or unlimited eligibility as determined by participation in any or all sports in the ninth grade.
 QUESTION: How does Bylaw 207.B apply to schools governed by the United State Bureau of Indian Affairs?
 ANSWER: Schools located in California that are governed and operated by the United States Bureau of Indian Affairs, are considered residentially eligible upon enrollment at that school.
 Students must still fulfill all other CIF eligibility rules and regulations prior to being granted athletic eligibility.